korotin/jsonpy/README.md

 # jsonpy

 **jsonpy** is a tiny library for work with JSONP.
-Callback mechanism based on the CommonJS Promises/A pattern, so you can provide multiple callbacks for any possible state.
+Callback mechanism based on the CommonJS Promises/A pattern, so you can provide multiple callbacks for success, fail or both.
+Also library has support of jQuery Deferred object.

 ## Usage